Your Psychology Today profile

 How do I get more clients from my Psychology Today profile?+

 Your ideal clients are already searching.
-The Sprint helps them actually find you.
+The Practice Foundation helps them actually find you.

-Most practices that feel invisible online are leaking inquiries across PT, Google, and the website at once.
-The Full Practice Sprint fixes all three together in one scope.
-If you already know PT is the only broken piece, the $297 PT-only rewrite is still available as a downsell.
+Most practices that feel invisible online are leaking inquiries across Psychology Today, Google, and the website at once.
+The Practice Foundation fixes all three together in one scope.
+If you already know PT is the only broken piece, the $297 PT-only rewrite is still available as a focused option.